ppotturi/adp-aso-helm-library/README.md

 The following values need to be set in the parent chart's `values.yaml` in addition to the globally required values [listed above](#all-template-required-values).

-Note that `namespaceQueues` is array of objects which is used to create more that one queue.
+Note that `namespaceQueues` is array of objects which can be used to create more that one queue.

 ```
-serviceBusResourceGroupName: <string>
-serviceBusNamespaceName: <string>
 namespaceQueues:
   - name: <string>
   - name: <string>